recmend/onedb-docs/source/index.html.md

 Field Type | Data Type | Description
 ---------- | --------- | -----------
-`bool` | boolean | yes/no switch
+`Bool` | boolean | yes/no switch
-`date` | date | Date field used to display any combination of month, day, year, and time `set` | array | Field containing multiple unique strings `link` | string | URL field where the value can be used as a link destination `number` | number | Field for numbers (int or float) `text` | string | A single line of text
-`long_text` | string | Multiple lines of text
-`single_select` | string | Selected option name.
+`Date` | date | Date field used to display any combination of month, day, year, and time `Set` | array | Field containing multiple unique strings `Link` | string | URL field where the value can be used as a link destination `Number` | number | Field for numbers (int or float) `ShortText` | string | A single line of text `LongText` | string | Multiple lines of text `SingleSelect` | string | Selected option name.
 When creating or updating records, if the choice string does not exactly match an existing option, the request will fail with an INVALID_MULTIPLE_CHOICE_OPTIONS error.
-`multiple_select` | array of strings | Array of selected option names.
+`MultipleSelect` | array of strings | Array of selected option names.
 When creating or updating records, if a choice string does not exactly match an existing option, the request will fail with an INVALID_MULTIPLE_CHOICE_OPTIONS error
-`attachment` | object | Each attachment object may contain the following id, url, filename, size, type.
+`Attachment` | object | Each attachment object may contain the following id, url, filename, size, type.
 See the uploading attachments section.

 ## Validations
 Each field also may have a validations object which defines all of the validations which have been set for the given field.
 The “TYPE” column defines the data type of the validations.